Moving Baseline Configuration

 UAVCAN_ENABLE | 2 | Enable DroneCAN with dynamic node allocation |

-On the Base node:
+On the Master (Base) node:

 | Parameter | Value | Description |